 Outbound marketing, or traditional marketing, is a one-way stream of information hoping to connect with an anonymous audience.
 It includes direct mail, a booth at a tradeshow, radio and TV ads, and cold-calling.

 Inbound Marketing is different.
 It’s all digital, flexible, much more interactive and can be powerfully effective.
-One of the most important strengths of inbound marketing is that it’s based on the concept of “opt-in” communications where a prospect has provided their contact information at some point in your company’s interaction with them and this allows you to reach out to them, usually via email, and start conversations.
+One of the most important strengths of inbound marketing is that it’s based on the concept of “opt-in” communications where a prospect has provided their contact information at some point in your company’s interaction with them and this allows you to reach out to them, usually via email marketing, and start conversations.

 In fact, it’s its core strength: the ability to communicate directly, to establish two-way communications between you and prospects.
 They’re not anonymous, and you grow to learn more about their individual preferences and areas of interest with each interaction.